Tips & FAQ.

 FAQ.

 The first thing you have to do is register your school on our website.
 If you have registered in previous years you do not need to register again.
-Once you do this, your schools details will be sent to your school.
+Once you register, your schools details will be sent to your school vis the schools official email address.
 Once this is done you can then begin to upload your students entries on our website.
 Please read all the Rules of Entry before uploading your entries.

 What is the Entry Period?